mgolf87/Finance/README.md

 ### Decision Tree Stock Close Price Prediction
 #### DecisionTree_StockPrediction.ipynb
-Decision tree used to predict if the price of a stock will increase or decrease, will tomorrows close price be higher or lower than todays close price.
+Decision tree used to predict if the price of a stock will increase or decrease.
+Will tomorrows close price be higher or lower than todays close price?

 <br />